 How does IEW curriculum align to educational standards?

-Structure and Style® for Students (SSS) levels correspond to the following grade levels:
+Structure and Style® for Students (SSS) courses are standards-aligned at the following grade levels:

 SSS-1A – Grade 4